-Lloyd's is headquartered in the United Kingdom and therefore subject to regulation by UK Financial regulators; in 2021 the Prudential Regulation Authority set out requirements and expectations relating to outsourcing and third-party risk management (as per PRA Supervisory Statement SS2/21 'Outsourcing and Third-Party Risk Management').
-We have documented our approach in an Outsourcing Policy, aspects of this will be shared as required to help our suppliers get a better understanding of Lloyd's regulatory obligations, risk tolerance and expected service levels.
+Lloyd's is headquartered in the United Kingdom and therefore subject to regulation by UK financial services regulators.
+In 2021 the Prudential Regulation Authority set out requirements and expectations relating to outsourcing and supplier risk management (PRA Supervisory Statement SS2/21 'Outsourcing and Third-Party Risk Management').